FAQ about Permanent makeup

-Before cosmetic tattooing, you'll receive a topical anesthetic that will ensure your comfort.
-If anything, you might feel a tickling sensation as the coloring is applied.
+Before the procedure you'll receive a topical anesthetic that will help you to feel comfortable during the procedure.
+You might feel a tickling sensation while the pigment is being applied.

 Does it look fake?

 Not at all.
-These long-lasting cosmetics are designed to provide a more natural look than traditional makeup.
-In fact, no one will know that you have permanent makeup unless you tell them.
+Permanent makeup provides a more natural look than a traditional makeup.
+Moreover, no one will know you have a permanent makeup unless you tell them.

 What is the healing process?

-During the healing process, the skin will form scabs and will appear darker or brighter for 5-7 days.
-Taking care of scabs will be a number one priority since they will protect the pigment while the skin is healing.
+During the healing process, skin will form scabs and appear darker or brighter the first week after the procedure.
+Taking care of scabs will be a number one priority since they protect pigment while the skin is healing.
 Following aftercare instructions during the healing process is a must.

 How should I choose my makeup technician?

-Research a potential technician by evaluating their portfolio and read real client reviews.
-Ask technicians where they were trained and if they hold any special certifications.
+Research a potential technician, evaluate their portfolio and read real client reviews.
+Ask technicians where they were trained and what certifications they have.
 Scheduling a consultation with your potential artist is highly recommended.

 How long will my appointment take?

-Initial appointment generally takes two hours.
-Follow-up appointment takes about an hour and a half.
+The initial appointment generally takes two hours.
+Follow-up (2nd session) appointment takes about an hour and a half.

 Do I have options when it comes to makeup colors?

 Yes.
-You can choose from a wide variety of color options that can be lightened or darkened according to your preferences.
-If you're unsure of the color you'd like to use, talk with your technician.
-Learning how to choose the right colors is an integral part of any aesthetic professional's training.
+You can choose from a wide range of colors that can be lightened or darkened according to your preferences.
+If you're unsure about the color you'd like to use, talk with your technician.
+Learning how to choose the right colors is an integral part of any aesthetic professional training.

 I have sensitive eyes.
 Will permanent makeup work for me?

-Many women with sensitive eyes choose permanent cosmetics as an alternate to the eye irritation caused by traditional cosmetics.
-If you have very sensitive skin, an initial patch test can rule out allergies.
+Many women with sensitive eyes choose permanent makeup as an alternate to the eye irritation caused by traditional cosmetics.
+If you have very sensitive skin, an initial patch test may be necessary.